-Select Members of SCORE are enrolled in the Alliant Motor Vehicle Program (AMVP), initially designed for public agencies with higher-valued vehicles or special equipment, the program has expanded to include all types of vehicles and mobile equipment.
-Claims valuation is on a replacement cost basis for vehicles or equipment less than three years old, otherwise the policy pays to repair or replace damaged property on a like kind and quality basis.
+Select Members of SCORE are enrolled in the Alliant Motor Vehicle Program (AMVP), initially designed specifically for public agencies with a limited number of higher-valued vehicles or special equipment.
+The program has expanded to include all types of vehicles and mobile equipment.
+It provides a Risk Equipment coverage including earthquake and flood for scheduled equipment.
+Claims valuation is on a replacement cost basis for vehicles or equipment less than three years old, otherwise the policy pays to repair or replace damaged property on a like kind and quality basis (not new for old).
 The deductible varies for each member as selected.
-Currently eleven of the seventeen SCORE Members are enrolled in this program.